 What Should You Do If You Believe There Is Imminent Danger?

 If your work conditions are unsafe and you believe that you would be in imminent danger if you performed your work, you may be protected from discrimination or termination if you follow specific procedures.
 An employer has the responsibility to provide and maintain a safe working environment for its employees, so if a condition exists that does not meet this standard, an employee should first ask the employer to fix the situation and, in the meantime, to provide other work.
 The employee also needs to tell the employer that he or she will not do the original work until the hazardous conditions are corrected.
 Lastly, the employee absolutely needs to remain at the job until he or she is instructed to leave the worksite.

 Many times there is simply no advance warning of hazardous conditions, and accidents happen without any time to think about reusing to work.
 Dangerous conditions can arise quickly and, when they do, employees can be injured without even realizing their working conditions have become dangerous.
 When injured on the job, you are entitled to certain benefits through workers’ compensation, which may include money for lost wages, medical bills, and pain and suffering.
-If you have been injured on the job, the professionals at Bader Law Firm, LLC can help you to know what you are entitled to receive.
+If you have been injured on the job, the professionals at Bader Scott Injury Lawyers can help you to know what you are entitled to receive.
 Contact us online or by calling now to learn your rights.